shadowspawn/nvh/README.md

 ## Specifying Node Versions

 There are a variety of ways of specifying the target node version for `nvh` commands.
-Most commands use the latest matching version, and the `ls-remote` command lists multiple matching versions.
+Most commands use the latest matching version, and  `nvh ls-remote` lists multiple matching versions.

 Numeric version numbers can be complete or incomplete, with an optional leading `v`.